As the regulator, we are committed to continuous improvement. We have several live animal export reform activities in progress. These are designed to:

 - replacing manual data processes with digital solutions through system enhancements and systems development

 - transitioning to Power BI as a visualisation tool.
-This also makes data more accessible to users and supports regulatory functions and operations.
+This makes data more accessible to users and supports regulatory functions and operations.

-Some key deliverables from this project include:
+Our key deliverables for this project included:

-- updated livestock client service standards
+- updating the livestock client service standards

 Animal welfare in livestock exports